 It’s about shifting our mindset from positive to negative.
 We need to start to see the positive in things —even if things don’t turn out the way we want.

 For example: If it’s raining at your child’s outdoor birthday party, you could point out that while it’s disappointing, instead you will have an epic games day inside.

 Ask questions that help your child see another side of a bad situation.

 Play a game where you always rephrase a complaint to something positive.

-By teaching this mindset, we set in motion a domino effect for your child’s brain to start to automatically fire this way.
+By teaching this mindset, we set in motion a domino effect for your child’s brain to start to fire this way automatically.
 It doesn’t happen overnight, but in time, change happens.

 5. Work Through Envy

 Jealousy and envy are two of the dreaded states of mind that can cause a lot of hardship.

-Teach your children to work through feelings of jealously.
+Teach your children to work through feelings of jealousy.
 To appreciate what they have and to STOP comparing themselves to others.

 Explain to them that others are more fortunate and some are less fortunate and that we all have a unique set of circumstances.